pakshuang/ai-chat-survey/docs/localisation.md

 ```

 The class `LocalMistralPEFTGPTQ` has also been defined.
 This class represents a finetuned Mistral-7b-GPTQ model, and has been neatly configured to be run immediately, once the model has been finetuned.
 To run the app using this model instead of `LocalMistralGPTQ`, you will need to redefine the variables in `app.py`.

+## Future Work

+Future work will likely consist of finding good models and striking a balance between model capabilities and model size, as well as securing appropriate hardware to run these models.
+While models as small as 13B have a chance of performing well after finetuning, it is recommended that larger models such as Mixtral-8x7b be used.

+Regarding our current implementation of backend-gpu, content moderation filters have not been added as a consideration to testers, as the Mistral models require time to compute.
+Content moderation filters are also language models trained on text classification tasks, so running them along with the Mistral models may result in Out of Memory errors for smaller-sized GPUs.